csulbacm/ACM-Redux/static/data/minutes/2012-06-01/minutes.md

 						1. Sal: If anything would be mailed to us, it would be put into this mailbox.
 					1. Librarian will be in charge of keeping the office open as much as possible.
 					1. Bump up transitions.
 Start them earlier.
 					1. There are two days out of the year that we have no board members.
+We are going to close that loophole.
 					1. For ACM-W we will open up presidency to EE, Math, and applied math.
 	1. Old Business
 		1. Sal: We have a tendency to put off things we need to do.
 When we say that we need to do something, the secretary should put it in old business.
 This will make it a system of accountability.
 It will be an action list.
 Also, proofread the notes.
 	1. New Business
-		0. ACM
+		1. ACM
 			1. National Student Accounts
 				1. David: Who has a national student account?
 					1. Sal: Every officer needs to have a national student account.